TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 In your terminal, type `ls` and verify you can see `Gemfile` in the output.
 If you don't navigate to the directory you have created in Steps 4.2 and 4.3.

-Then we will use the text editor you chose to modify our `Gemfile`.
-Open the the `Gemfile` in your text editor of choice.
+Then we will use VSCode to modify our `Gemfile`.
+(If you haven't already installed it, go [here](https://code.visualstudio.com/).
+Don't worry, we'll wait.)
+Open the the `Gemfile` by typing `code Gemfile`.

 Delete the line that says: